 Can You Get Thyroid Eye Disease with No Thyroid?

-Yes, you can develop or continue to have thyroid eye disease even without a thyroid gland.
-That’s because thyroid eye disease is only partially related to the thyroid.
+Yes, you can develop or continue to have Thyroid Eye Disease even without a thyroid gland.
+That’s because Thyroid Eye Disease is only partially related to the thyroid.

 Since TED is an autoimmune condition and not purely a thyroid-related issue, removing the thyroid doesn’t stop the immune system’s activity.
 If your body still produces the antibodies associated with Graves’ disease, they can continue to target the eye tissues.